 Nancy joined PAETC in January, 2009.
 She has over 15 years experience working in applied research and evaluation, including many years working specifically with HIV/AIDS programs in California and New York, as well as Mozambique.
 Nancy has also performed research, evaluation and strategic planning with groups around health and environmental issues.
 These settings have ranged from national programs to city programs to specific sites such as clinics and jails.
 In addition, she has managed programs and taught at the university level.

 Alice Chin, MBA

-Michelle Kipper joined PAETC in September, 2005 as the Program Coordinator.
-Michelle works on federally funded and state funded projects within PAETC.
-Prior to joining PAETC, Michelle was a Program Specialist for a national organization, The Family Violence Prevention Fund, creating policies to protect victims of domestic violence.
+Michelle Kipper joined PAETC in September, 2005.
+She works on federally-funded and state funded projects, managing communications, website, in-person and distance-based faculty development events, as well as ad hoc projects for PAETC.
+Prior to joining PAETC, Michelle was a Program Specialist for a national organization, Futures wihtout Violence (formerly known as The Family Violence Prevention Fund), creating policies to protect victims of domestic violence.

 Dennis Fleming, MA